Hashim-Sobhi/E-Commerce-WebApp-ITI/README.md

    cd E-Commerce-WebApp-ITI.

 2. **Cofigure Database**
-   - Create a database in MySQl
+   - Create a database in MySQL
    - run `db_script.sql` for tables then `script_data.sql` for data.
    - Update credentials in `persistence.xml` if needed.